davidbetz/pymiddleware/README.md

 In this case, there is no initial context and each of the three middleware increment a counter ending with ```handler['counter'] == 3```.

-You can skip the entire middleware class stuff too:
+You can skip the entire class stuff too:

     handler = Handler()
     def inline(wma, context):